PetPalHQ

 The Petcube Bites 2 Lite splits the middle between the Furbo 360 and the Wyze Cam Pan v3.
 Petcube's product documentation specifies 1080p HD video, a 160-degree wide-angle lens, treat tossing, two-way audio, night vision, and motion/sound alerts.
 The optional Petcube Care plan adds video history and smart alerts, but the base product works without it.

-Where it fits the editorial brief: this is the right answer for shoppers who want a treat-tossing pet camera but do not want to pay Furbo's premium.
-The 160-degree lens is wide enough to satisfy AVSAB's framing of monitoring cameras as wide-angle observation tools, and the treat dispenser brings in the interaction layer that pure security cameras lack.
-Petcube's documentation is also clearer than Furbo's about what is included in the base product versus what requires the Care subscription, which reduces the version-confusion problem the dossier flagged for the Furbo line.
+Where it fits: this is the right answer for shoppers who want a treat-tossing camera at a lower price than Furbo's.
+The 160-degree lens satisfies AVSAB's wide-angle monitoring requirement.
+The treat dispenser adds the interaction layer that pure security cameras lack.
+Petcube's documentation is clearer than Furbo's about what is included in the base product versus what requires the Care subscription.
+This reduces the version-confusion problem flagged for the Furbo line.

-What the spec sheet does not tell you: Petcube Care is not strictly required for the camera to function, but several of the features owners assume are standard — particularly long video history — sit behind the Care layer.
-If you compare per-month carrying cost (camera price plus optional Care plan over a year) with Furbo's ecosystem, the gap narrows.
+What the spec sheet does not tell you: Petcube Care is not required for the camera to function.
+But several features owners assume are standard — particularly long video history — sit behind the Care layer.
+Compare the per-month carrying cost with Furbo's ecosystem and the gap narrows.
 Read the Care plan terms on Petcube's site before assuming "no subscription needed" applies the same way it does to the Furbo standard listing.

 What We Love